Xalalau/backdoor-shield/README.md

 # Garry's Mod - Backdoor Shield

-Protect your GMod server against backdoors!
-Block, find, investigate and remove them.
+Protect your GMod server from backdoors!
+This tool helps you block, detect, investigate, and remove them.

-But beware: all detections are based on prohibited function call combinations or on very suspicious terms encountered when scanning "texts".
-Unfortunately Lua knowledge is required to understand the what's going on.
+However, keep in mind that all detections are based on either prohibited function call combinations or highly suspicious terms found during string scans.
+Unfortunately, some knowledge of Lua is required to fully understand the results.

 ![image](https://user-images.githubusercontent.com/5098527/167985260-d2e325c7-b310-4eee-a246-ecde898fd5d2.png)

 # Incompatibilities

-> DO-NOT-USE this addon on servers with paid mods!!!!
-Many of them have complex DRMs, which in most cases get detected and blocked.
-This can lead to serious authentication problems and even license loss!
-If you suspect that your addons are infected, run them along Backdoor Shield in a clean server/GMod instance!
+> DO NOT USE this addon on servers running paid mods!
+Many paid mods use complex DRMs, which may be detected and blocked by Backdoor Shield.
+This could lead to serious authentication problems and even loss of licenses!
+If you suspect your addons are infected, run them on a clean server/GMod instance alongside Backdoor Shield.

-> Avoid addons that set their own environment because they can break, like:
+> Avoid addons that create their own environment, as they may break, such as:
 > - gmDoom - https://steamcommunity.com/sharedfiles/filedetails/?id=133300986

-Also, consider Backdoor Shield as W.I.P!
-Know that I don't intend to add fancy features or even make this addon user friendly, this project is a hobbyist experiment.
+Also, please consider Backdoor Shield a work in progress (W.I.P.).
+I do not plan to add fancy features or make the addon user-friendly (this is purely a hobbyist project).

 # What is a backdoor?

 > "a backdoor refers to any method by which authorized and unauthorized users are able to get around normal security measures and gain high level user access (aka root access) on a computer system, network, or software application.
 Once they're in, cybercriminals can use a backdoor to steal personal and financial data, install additional malware, and hijack devices." - Malwarebytes

-As for backdoors, in GMod very often we confront entire groups with pre-made panels using complex functions, there's a market for that.
+In GMod, backdoors often involve entire groups of bad actors using pre-made panels with complex functions — there's even a market for them.

-Although the security of the game has increased a lot over time, these attacks are still very dangerous as they can culminate in theft of scripts, settings and personal data as well as other types of damage.
-E.g. someone with improper admin access can either delete all files in the data folder or slowly cause server issues until the players give up on it.
+While the game's security has improved significantly over time, these attacks remain highly dangerous.
+They can lead to the theft of scripts, settings, and personal data, along with other damages.
+For instance, someone with unauthorized admin access could delete all files in the data folder or gradually cause server issues until players abandon it.

 # Features

 Backdoor Shield

-- Starts before all addons;
+- Starts before all addons.
-- Has the internal code highly protected;
+- Has highly protected internal code.
-- Has a custom logs system, colored;
+- Features a custom, colored logging system.
-- Was tested against 1500+ addons, both from workshop and forums;
+- Tested against 1500+ addons from both the workshop and forums.
-- Has a files scanner, that:
+- Includes a file scanner that:
-  - Can read files from any extension quickly and intelligently;
+  - Quickly and intelligently reads files of any extension.
-  - Searchs for over 450 invisible utf8 characters;
+  - Searches for over 450 invisible UTF-8 characters.
-  - Has whitelists, blacklists and loose detections lists;
+  - Supports whitelists, blacklists, and loose detection lists.
-  - Uses a weight system to determine which detections are important;
+  - Uses a weight system to prioritize important detections.
-  - Prints the relevant results;
+  - Displays relevant results.
-  - Logs detections organized by risk.
+  - Logs detections categorized by risk.
-- Has real-time protection, that:
+- Provides real-time protection that:
-  - Checks the functions parameters/arguments;
+  - Checks function parameters/arguments.
-  - Protects the stack calls checking functions by address;
+  - Protects stack calls by checking function addresses.
-  - Undoes protected functions detouring;
+  - Undoes detoured protected functions.
-  - Searchs for over 450 invisible utf8 characters;
+  - Searches for over 450 invisible UTF-8 characters.
-  - Has whitelists, blacklists and loose detections lists;
+  - Supports whitelists, blacklists, and loose detection lists.
-  - Can turn off its components individually;
+  - Allows individual components to be disabled.
-  - Is capable of producing traces even through tail calls;
+  - Can generate traces even through tail calls.
-  - Has a simple extra window to warn of detections;
+  - Features a simple window to notify users of detections.
-  - Prints detections to the console;
+  - Prints detections to the console.
-  - Logs detections both grouped and individually.
+  - Logs detections both individually and in groups.

-Honestly, I don't know of a free GMod scanner that does all this.
+Honestly, I’m not aware of any free GMod scanner that offers all these features.

 # Install

-Clone or download the files inside your **addons folder**.
+Clone or download the files into your **addons folder**.

-You can also subscribe to BS in the Workshop, but that way you won't be able to change the addon settings later: https://steamcommunity.com/sharedfiles/filedetails/?id=2215013575
+You can also subscribe to Backdoor Shield on the Workshop, but this will prevent you from changing the addon's settings later: https://steamcommunity.com/sharedfiles/filedetails/?id=2215013575

 # Configure

-All settings are in three files in this folder:
+All settings are located in three files within this folder:
 - **lua/bs/server/definitions/**

-There's one for the file scanner, one for real-time protection, and one for internal behaviour.
-Everything is documented at each location.
+There’s one file for the scanner, one for real-time protection, and one for internal behavior.
+Everything is documented in each file.

 # Commands